thumblemonks/riot/README.markdown

 #### Assertion macros

 If you want to add special macros to an Assertion, this is as easy as adding them to a Context.
-Similar to Context macros, Assertion macros are included into the Assertion class.
+Assertion macros, however, have a special mechanism for adding themselves onto an assertion.
+Thus, you will want to open the Riot::Assertion class and then define your assertion macro.

 For instance, let's say you wanted to add a macro for verifying that the result of an assertion is the same kind\_of object as you would expect.
 You would define the macro like so:

-    module Custom
-      module AssertionMacros
+    module Riot
-        def kind_of(expected_class)
+      class Assertion

+        assertion(:kind_of) do |actual, expected|
-          actual.kind_of?(expected) || fail("expected kind of #{expected}, not #{actual.inspect}")
+          actual.kind_of?(expected) ? pass : fail("expected kind of #{expected}, not #{actual.inspect}")
         end

-      end # AssertionMacros
+      end # Assertion
-    end # Custom
+    end # Riot
-    Riot::Assertion.instance_eval { include Custom::AssertionMacros }

 And in your context, you would use it like so: